HDB Financial Services Ltd (NSE: HDBFS) Q3 2026 Earnings Call dated Jan. 14, 2026

 Operator

 Thank you.
-Thank you.
-A reminder to all the participants if you wish to register for a question you may press star and then one.
-Now our next question comes from the line of Avinash Singh from MK Global Financial Services.
+[Operator Instructions] Our next question comes from the line of Avinash Singh from Emkay Global Financial Services.
 Please go ahead.

 Avinash Singh

 Hi.
 Thanks.
-So, couple of questions.
-The first one on your comment around margins that it’s around 8.1% towards the higher end of your sort of guidance and you preferring margin, does that mean over the coming quarters, I mean this person margin will lead to a subpar or relatively lower growth than what you would have otherwise kind of thought like 18, 20% range.
-Will this focus on margin leading to sort of a, you know, that margin growth conundrum, you being on the lower side in growth.
+So, a couple of questions.
+The first one on your comment around margins.
+It’s around 8.1%, towards the higher end of your sort of guidance and you preferring margin does that mean over the coming quarters — I mean this preserving margin will lead to a subpar or relatively lower growth than what you would have otherwise kind of thought, like, 18%, 20% range?
+Will this focus on margin leading to sort of a — that margin growth conundrum you being on the lower side in growth?
+That’s one.

 Jaykumar Shah

-As the unsecured comes back, which is what we’re focusing on, which is two segments for us, which is relationship personal loans and the unsecured business loans, we believe that will also help us on the top line.
+As the unsecured comes back, which is what we’re focusing on, which is two segments for us, which is relationship personal loans and the unsecured business loans, we believe that will also help us on the topline.
 That’s one.
 Now if that consistently comes through and rates remain as they are and they don’t harden, we should be able to operate at a healthier margin.
+That’s one.

 Operator